-This Prospectus contains forward-looking statements which involve risks and uncertainties.
+This Prospectus contains forward-looking statements which involve risks and uncertainties, including but not limited to statements concerning the commencement and completion of clinical trials, the timing of planned regulatory filings, planned activities of collaborative partners, the Company's strategic plans, the scope of the Company's patent coverage, anticipated expenditures and the need for additional funds.
 The Company's actual results may differ significantly from the results discussed in the forward-looking statements.
 Factors that might cause such a difference include, but are not limited to, those discussed in "Risk Factors" as well as those discussed elsewhere in this Prospectus.